QueryKit/QueryKit/README.md

 #### Retrieving specific objects with filters

-You can filter a QuerySet using the `filter` and `exclude` methods, which accept a closure passing the model type allowing you to access the type-safe attributes.
+You may filter a QuerySet using the `filter` and `exclude` methods, which accept a closure passing the model type allowing you to access the type-safe attributes.